sky-se/Hot_Stocks/README.md

 The end goal of our group project was to create an application with which you can follow a common RSI buy/sell strategy.
 We limited our scope to the **S&P 100 Stocks** found on: [S&P 100 - Wikipedia](https://de.wikipedia.org/wiki/S%26P_100)

+The [SP500](SP500.py) file is a bonus file for the people that want to have more trading suggestions. 😉

 If you want to find out more about our project, check out our code and read more below.

 ## Table of contents